tripu/Canon/sensible-defaults.md

 (It's exactly double of what we used to have on old, *physical* consoles.
 It's an even number.
 It's divisible by 5, and by 10.
-In fact, it's divisible by 32, a nice power of 2.
+In fact, it's divisible by 32, which is a nice power of 2.
+That makes it convenient
-Seems a reasonable compromise for the IT infrastructure we use nowadays.)
+It also seems a reasonable compromise for the IT infrastructure we use nowadays.)

 ### Blank lines